sarina1377/CBBG_Onboarding_NME/README.md

 ### 1. Onboarding

 This folder contains the initial steps and resources for new member onboarding:
+1. CBBG Student List: The [list](https://docs.google.com/spreadsheets/d/1B1oPSaMuJu5faaf05YFeOBY_c31J-Ucp/edit?rtpof=true) of all CBBG students is updated as new students join or graduate.
+This needs to be constantly updated by everyone.

-1. **CBBG_Onboarding_Guide.ppt** - Start with this presentation to understand the scope of CBBG's research and activities.
+2. **CBBG_Onboarding_Guide.ppt** - Start with this presentation to understand the scope of CBBG's research and activities.
    - **Page 5 Highlight**: Introduction to CBBG's 4 research thrusts.
 Identify which thrust aligns with your research.
-2. **CBBG_MOU_Onboarding.doc** - [Memorandum of Understanding](https://github.com/sarina1377/CBBG_Onboarding_NME/blob/main/Onboarding/CBBG%20MOU%20onboarding%20doc.pdf) that needs to be signed and submitted to Charlotte Bowens (charlotte.bowens@asu.edu).
+3. **CBBG_MOU_Onboarding.doc** - [Memorandum of Understanding](https://github.com/sarina1377/CBBG_Onboarding_NME/blob/main/Onboarding/CBBG%20MOU%20onboarding%20doc.pdf) that needs to be signed and submitted to Charlotte Bowens (charlotte.bowens@asu.edu).
-3. **Committee_Selection_Form_Link** - A direct [link](https://docs.google.com/spreadsheets/d/1_A0jRY9E_ccodqEvCLSn8mYewqJIJkGJ7O7LqLltM_k/edit) to a form where you can select a committee to contribute to, along with adding your contact info.
+4. **Committee_Selection_Form_Link** - A direct [link](https://docs.google.com/spreadsheets/d/1_A0jRY9E_ccodqEvCLSn8mYewqJIJkGJ7O7LqLltM_k/edit) to a form where you can select a committee to contribute to, along with adding your contact info.
-4. **CBBG_Data_Profile_Updater** - [Link](https://cbbg.engineering.asu.edu/cbbg-database/) to the database for updating your profile annually or post-publication.
+5. **CBBG_Data_Profile_Updater** - [Link](https://cbbg.engineering.asu.edu/cbbg-database/) to the database for updating your profile annually or post-publication.
-5. **Additional_Resources**: A collection of additional CBBG resources.
+6. **Additional_Resources**: A collection of additional CBBG resources.
 Ensure you are taking full advantage of the community's offerings.
    - **BioGeotechNotes**: Receive news, reminders, and announcements every Tuesday.
 If you are not receiving these, email Emma Buchanan (egbuchan@mainex1.asu.edu).
    - **Quarterly Newsletters**: Celebrate achievements, awards, and events.
 Keep up with the latest CBBG news.
    - **CBBG Website**: Visit the main CBBG website for more information (https://cbbg.engineering.asu.edu).